hieupham7127/golinks/README.md

     <summary>How to search for a golink?</summary>

 1. Open Go Links.
-2. Search for your shortcut using the search box.
+2. Click on the search box.
+3. Type in your search query.
+4. Your search results will be filtered in ascending order.

 ![Search example](demo/search.gif)
 </details>